 Weller Creek at William St at Mt Prospect, IL (Reach 2)

-Study Reach.--The channel reach under consideration is a constructed channel in an urban setting, as shown on the quadrangle map at the top left.
+Study Reach.--The channel reach is a constructed channel in an urban setting, as shown on the quadrangle map at the top left.
 The study reach, about 730 ft long, is located from just upstream of the South School Street bridge to the South William Street bridge.
 Three surveyed cross sections (surveyed by the U.S. Corps of Engineers in May 2003) are available for describing the channel geometries in the study reach.
-The channel alignment, approximate variations in channel width and bank conditions, and locations of cross sections are shown in the aerial photo on the top right.
-Cross-sectional plots at four river stations (RSs), as shown above, are selected to illustrate the variation in cross-sectional geometry.
+The channel alignment, approximate variations in channel width and bank conditions, and locations of cross sections are shown in the aerial photograph on the top right.
+Cross-sectional plots at three river stations (RSs), as shown above, are selected to illustrate the variation in cross-sectional geometry.

-Gage Location.--The location of discharge measurement is lat 41°03’06”, long 87°55’43”.
-This study reach is at SW1/4 SW1/4 SE1/4 sec.12, T.41N., R.11E., Cook County, Hydrologic Unit 07120004, on right bank 10 ft upstream from bridge on State Highway 58 (Golf Road) in Des Plaines, 2 mi west of US Highway 45 and at mile 3.0.
-The USGS streamgage-station number is 05529990.
+Gage Location.--The location where discharge measurements are taken is lat 42°03’06”, long 87°55’43”.
+The study reach is located at SW1/4 SW1/4 SE1/4 sec.12, T.41N., R.11E., Cook County, Hydrologic Unit 07120004, on the right bank 10 ft upstream from the bridge on State Highway 58 (Golf Road) in Des Plaines, 2 mi west of US Highway 45 and at river mile 3.8.
+The USGS streamgage station number is 05529990.

 Drainage Area.--12.69 sq mi.

-Date of Observation Discharge (ft3/s) Average Cross Section Area (ft2) Hydraulic Radius (ft) Mean Velocity (ft/s) Slope Coefficient of Roughness n
+Date of Observation Discharge (ft3/s) Average Cross Section Area (ft2) Hydraulic Radius (ft) Mean Velocity (ft/s) Slope (ft/ft) Coefficient of Roughness n

 5/2/2006 8.1 8.2 0.60 1.00 0.000999 0.029